adon-cloudcannon/landing-page-test/src/collections/ssg-pages/git-based-cms.md

             text_markdown: >-
               Find out how leading companies are successfully leveraging CloudCannon's live Visual Editor with enterprise level security.
-              Learn how the best Git based CMS can help you and your team.&nbsp;
+              Learn how the best Git CMS can help you and your team.&nbsp;
           styles:
             width: medium
             desktop: